Kia Forum: 1980s

-Summer Olympics
+In September 1982, on their Hot Space Tour, Queen played their final U.S. concert ever at the Forum.
+Fleetwood Mac played two shows during its Mirage tour on October 21–22, 1982, with Dave Mason opening.
+The shows, originally scheduled for October 4–5, were postponed when Stevie Nicks developed walking pneumonia.
+They were recorded for the band's tour video, which was televised in 1983.
 In 1984, the Forum hosted the basketball tournaments and the men's handball finals of the 1984 Summer Olympics.
 The arena hosted Amnesty International's June 6, 1986 A Conspiracy of Hope benefit concert, headlined by U2 and Sting and featuring Bryan Adams, Jackson Browne, Peter Gabriel, Lou Reed, Joan Baez and the Neville Brothers.

+Sting played the Dream of the Blue Turtles Tour on June 6, 1986, and the Nothing Like the Sun Tour on March 21 and 22, 1988.
+Genesis played five consecutive sold out concerts at the Forum from October 13 to 17, 1986, during the first leg of their Invisible Touch Tour.
+On September 30, 1987, former Pink Floyd member Roger Waters played the Forum on the US leg of his Radio K.A.O.S (tour).
+Iron Maiden performed on July 12, 1988.
+Rock bands AC/DC and Cinderella performed on November 13, 1988.
+Mexican boxer Julio César Chávez fought at the venue against Ruben Castillo in 1995, Vernon Buchanan in 1988 and Roger Mayweather in 1989.
 In 1989, Neil Diamond set the all-time attendance record at the Forum by surpassing his already leading record of seven sold-out shows (in 1983) with 10 sold-out shows.
 For doing so, Diamond was presented with a gold plaque, stating his accomplishment(s).

 Great Western era

 On December 5, 1988, it was announced that Jerry Buss sold the arena's naming rights to Great Western Savings & Loan, coinciding with the arrival in Los Angeles of hockey star Wayne Gretzky.
 The building exterior was repainted blue, replacing its original "California sunset red."
 It was renamed the Great Western Forum; the name was retained for several years, even after Great Western was acquired by Washington Mutual (now Chase) and ceased to exist.
 Although naming-rights agreements are now commonplace in major American sports, they were rare at the time of Buss's deal with Great Western.
 There was some initial criticism of the name change, and local residents continued to call the arena "the Forum."
-Adverse reaction was eventually muted; Great Western Forum sounded like a natural name because of the arena's location in the western United States.
+Adverse reaction was eventually muted as the Great Western Forum monicker proved to be a natural fit for the venue, which was at the time the highest-profile arena in the western United States's largest population center.